Mainak-bioinfo/single-cell-analysis/README.md

 #**Objective**

 To elucidate heterogenity in Glioma single- cell- analysis will be used.
-Unsupervised clustering of cells.
+Unsupervised clustering of cells using UMAP or PCA.
 Gene set variation (GSVA) will be used to labels the cell.
 The cluster obtained will be mapped for receptor-ligand interaction.
 A comparative understanding of interaction will help in development of new targets for therapy intervation.

 #**Datasets**